oci-hpc/oci-hpc-runbook-StarCCM/Documentation/ResourceManager.md

 Compute nodes:
-* CLUSTER AVAILABILITY DOMAIN: Availability Domain of the headnode (1,2 or 3)
+* NUMBER OF COMPUTE NODES: How many compute nodes in the private network.
+This does not include the headnode
-* SHAPE OF THE HEADNODE: Shape of the Head Node which is also the Compute Node in our architecture (BM.GPU3.8)
+* SHAPE OF THE COMPUTE NODES: Shape of the Compute Nodes
-* VNC TYPE FOR THE HEADNODE: Visualization Type for the headnode: none, VNC or X11VNC
+* HYPERTHREADING: Turn hyperthreading On or Off.
+STAR-CCM+ performs usually better when it is turned off.

 Visualization Nodes:
 * NUMBER OF VISUALIZATION NODES: Number of visualization machines for Pre/Post